Louisiana Woman Blog

 • Hot sauce - is always served at the table as an optional ingredient to splash on before eating for all Cajun dishes.

-See the recipe card below for specific ingredient amounts and their nutrition facts.
+Refer to the recipe card below for specific ingredient amounts and their corresponding nutrition facts.

 INSTRUCTIONS

-Begin by opening the cans of beans, empty the cans into a colander over the sink, rinse, and drain.
+Begin by opening the cans of beans, emptying their contents into a colander over the sink, rinsing, and then draining.
 Be careful not to crush the tender beans.

 Instant Pot Cooking